-(New Haven, CT) – Lunarfest, a day-long event offering cultural programs for adults and children of all ages, will take place on Saturday, February 1, 2014 in celebration of the Year of the Horse.
+Lunarfest is a day-long event offering arts and cultural programs for adults and children of all ages in celebration of the Lunar New Year, kicking off with the Lion Dance down Whitney Avenue!

-Lunarfest kicks off at 10:00AM with a lion dance on Whitney Avenue between Grove Street and Trumbull Street.
-Celebrate alongside the famed Wan Chi Ming Hung Gar Institute’s lion dance troupe as they bring good luck and prosperity to the New Haven merchants and community members.
-Also appearing with the lion dance troupe are three local performances by the Repertory Dance company of ECA (Educational Center for the Arts), Yale Wushu, and Southern Connecticut Chinese School.
+Lunarfest kicks off at 10:00AM with a traditional lion dance on Whitney Avenue between Grove Street and Trumbull Street.
+Celebrate alongside the Wan Chi Ming Hung Gar Institute’s lion dance troupe as they bring good luck and prosperity to New Haven merchants and community members.
+Keep on the look out for a special performance by local performers at the intersection of Whitney and Audubon Street.

-The horse is the seventh animal in the cycle of twelve designated animals used in the lunar calendar.
-The Year of the Horse begins on January 31, 2014 and ends on February 18, 2015.
+The ram is one of twelve designated animals celebrated in the Chinese culture based on the lunar calendar.
+The Year of the Ram begins February 19, 2015 and will end on February 7, 2016.

-The venue locations for the Lunarfest are: Henry R. Luce Hall at Yale University (34 Hillhouse Avenue), New Haven Museum (114 Whitney Avenue), and Yale-China Association (442 Temple Street).
-All events are free and open to the public, but registration is required.
-To register and view the complete schedule of events, please visit yalechina.org/lunarfest.
+The venue locations for Lunarfest are: Henry R. Luce Hall at Yale University (34 Hillhouse Avenue), New Haven Museum (114 Whitney Avenue), and Yale-China Association (442 Temple Street).
+All events are free and open to the public, but registration is required due to limited space.

 The Council on East Asian Studies at Yale University